-Do not use document numbers

-This option specifies that you will not track document numbers.

-Document number stored in an Microsoft® Word document property stored in the filename (NNNNNrevR.R.doc)

-This option specifies that you will place document numbers in a customized property in Microsoft® Word's document Properties listings.

-This option specifies that you will place document option specifies that you will place document be NNNNNNrevR.R.doc, where NNNNNN represents the document number, rev represents the abbreviation for "revision," R.R represents the revision number (which can be done in pointed increments or whole numbers), and .doc represents the Microsoft® Word file extension.
+Do not use document numbers This option specifies that you will not track document numbers.
+Document number stored in an Microsoft® Word document property This option specifies that you will place document numbers in a customized property in Microsoft® Word's document Properties listings.
+Document number is stored in the filename (NNNNNNrevR.R.doc) This option specifies that you will place document numbers in the filename.
+If you want to specify document numbers in the filename, the format must be NNNNNNrevR.R.doc, where NNNNNN represents the document number, rev represents the abbreviation for "revision," R.R represents the revision number (which can be done in pointed increments or whole numbers), and .doc represents the Microsoft® Word file extension.